blainehansen/sass-descend/README.md

+### This project is in active development.

+**It is not ready for use, but Pull Requests are welcome!**

+Go ahead and contact me if you'd like to help with any of the following tasks, or if you have input or thoughts about the library.

+Roadmap:

+- Implement Bubble Complex Selector mixins.
+- Implement Deployables.
+- Unit tests (probably using [true](https://www.npmjs.com/package/sass-true)).
+- Make useable as node package on npm.
+- Create Gulp plugin.
+- Create Grunt plugin.
+- Make useable as Meteor package.
+	- Either finalize [fourseven:scss pull request](https://github.com/fourseven/meteor-scss/pull/238) to allow custom javascript functions, or create and maintain a fork of that project allowing it.
+- Make useable by ruby sass.
+	- Write ruby versions of custom functions.

 # Descend, property lookup for sass

 This library has two different systems for dealing with properties.
 One is simple and just looks up the nesting tree, it's called Bubble.
 The other deals with components that have transformable state, called Deployables.

 ## Bubble, basic properties

-Bubble simply looks naively up the tree looking for the property, and it has some important restrictions.
+The simpler of the two systems is Bubble.
+This simply looks naively up the tree looking for the property, and it has some important restrictions.

 The basic use is simple.
 Just store a property on your selector, and it's available at that level and any deeper level.